Sumner Redstone willing to be deposed in competency lawsuit

 CANTON, Mass.
-An attorney for Sumner Redstone said the media mogul would be willing to be interviewed briefly under oath in a lawsuit over his mental competency that could influence the future of his majority ownership of Viacom and CBS.
+Aug 12 An attorney for Sumner Redstone said the media mogul would be willing to be briefly interviewed under oath in a lawsuit over his mental competency that could influence the future of his majority ownership of Viacom and CBS.

-At a hearing on Friday in Norfolk County Probate and Family Court in Canton, Massachusetts, Judge George Phelan set a Sept.
-19 trial date.
-Redstone attorney Robert Klieger said his client would agree to a "brief" deposition in the run up to trial, though attorneys for Dauman are also seeking a medical exam of Redstone.
+At a hearing on Friday in Norfolk County Probate and Family Court in Canton, Massachusetts, Redstone attorney Robert Klieger said his client would agree to a deposition, but that a further medical exam of Redstone is unnecessary.

-"We don't believe a further medical exam is necessary," Klieger said.
-Phelan set a hearing for Aug.
-26 to discuss both the deposition and the medical exam.

 Dauman and Abrams filed a lawsuit in Massachusetts, where the trust was established, contesting their removal from the trust and the board of National Amusements Inc, Redstone's privately held movie theater company.
 Through National Amusements, Redstone owns 80 percent of the voting shares of CBS and Viacom.